Reece Waddell: Players and coaches should be commended for persevering through trying season

 Yet, ultimately, these teams are pushing onward during an extremely trying season with one main goal: to finish.
 Every team in the state just wants to have an opportunity to finish their seasons, no matter what it looks like.

-We're all yearning for a sense of normalcy to return, but until that day comes, Denton-area teams are persevering during one of he most difficult seasons in recent memory.
+We’re all yearning for a sense of normalcy to return, but until that day comes, Denton-area teams are persevering during one of the most difficult seasons in recent memory.

 Schedules are modified.
 New opponents are put on the slate last minute.
 Coaches are working more overtime than they already do, and students are being asked to behave like adults.